Edwards-R/understanding_docs/Next thing/notes.md

 When considering geographic scope, the goal is to reach as wide an area as possible before problems occur.
 The most common problem encountered will likely be when users in one portion of the covered area wish to make a change, whilst others do not wish to make a change.
 If the difference in such a situation becomes irreconcilable, the solution is to simply make a copy of the current state of the system, dividing the geographic area without loss of information.
 Splitting an Understanding system into separate areas is a much simpler task than combining, so it makes sense to over-estimate rather than under-estimate.

 For guidance, look at the distribution of taxon-specific recording schemes in Great Britain.
 These will give you an idea of the lower bound of scope.
 If there is still doubt as to whether the scope of a proposed system is appropriate, either pick some scenarios to game out or simply commit to the system.
 Understandings are designed to be incredibly forgiving and maleable, making changes far easier to implement than traditional taxonomy.

+### Define applicable ranks
+One useful aspect of an Understandings system is that it is not required to utilise the entire rank backbone.
+The ability to truncate the ranks is especially useful when addressing a small taxonomic grouping.
+For example, the BWARS Understandings addresses:
+ - Superfamily
+ - Family
+ - Genus
+ - Species

+The most important, and unbreakable, rule is that every entity must have an entry in the ranks above it.
+In the BWARS system, a species *must* have a genus, family, and superfamily.
+A genus must have a family and superfamily.

 ### Identify a starting point for knowledge
 Whilst it may be possible to trace the lineage of nomenclature through every change, all the way back to type declaration, most taxa do not have that luxury.
 There will be periods of uncertainty and confusion, where the progression of nomenclature cannot be established.
 It is recommended to establish a 'false start' date for an Understandings system to prevent needing to sort through increasingly old and difficult to obtain/interpret taxonomic works.